laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 >&gt;I was going to say that Al Shaw talked about this at length in the earlier session and he talked about the project you're working on about Louisiana land loss.

->&gt;JEFF: I didn't want to say that, but I guess he's not as close to the chest.
+JEFF: I didn't want to say that, but I guess he's not as close to the chest.
 Yeah, the Louisiana land loss, so what we're doing is looking at cities that no longer exist because of soil erosion, using these same sort of methods that we were talking about.

 >&gt;How far back does the data go?

->&gt;JEFF: Landsat, so the problem is, we had this great -- Landsat go back to the 80s, the problem is like since 1996, something happened to Landsat 7, so a lot of the data in the beginning of 2000, you'll get these weird bands of no data that look like that, and then here will be data because the sensor got misaligned somehow, I mean it's in space, so you can't go up there and jiggle it a little bit ...
+JEFF: Landsat, so the problem is, we had this great -- Landsat go back to the 80s, the problem is like since 1996, something happened to Landsat 7, so a lot of the data in the beginning of 2000, you'll get these weird bands of no data that look like that, and then here will be data because the sensor got misaligned somehow, I mean it's in space, so you can't go up there and jiggle it a little bit ...

 >&gt;But Landsat 8, has this great layer which is black and white.
 It's very high res, so you can like see people walking around ...